nasirlukman/nasirlukman.github.io/_posts/2021-08-08-Raster-Calculator.md

         {% include figure.liquid
             path="/img/Raster_Calculator_files/Raster_Calculator_14_0.png"
             class="img-fluid rounded"
-            alt="The results of the Stripping Ratio (SR) calculation are shown in this image.
+            alt="Image showing the results of the Stripping Ratio (SR) calculation are shown in this image.
 The output raster layer represents the calculated SR values for each pixel area, which can be visualized using appropriate color scales for easier interpretation."
         %}
     </div>
 </div>